 To form your emergency fund, you need to set aside 3 to 6 months’ worth of monthly expenses.
-For example, if you spend S$1,500 a month, you’ll need to set aside S$4,500 to S$9,000 (we recommend at least 3 months).
+For example, if you spend $1,500 a month, you’ll need to set aside $4,500 to $9,000 (we recommend at least 3 months).
 If you’re a gig economy worker or freelancer, it’d be prudent to allocate 12 months’ worth of monthly expenses as your emergency fund.

-Instead of fiddling with your calculator or trying to recall your monthly household spend, one quick way is to login to your digibank and click on “Plan” to get to the NAV Planner tool — now supercharged by SGFinDex, for an accurate view of your emergency savings by incorporating the cash deposits that you have with other banks.
+Instead of fiddling with your calculator or trying to recall your monthly household spend, simply login to your digibank - now supercharged by SGFinDex.
+Click on the “Plan” tab for an accurate view of your emergency savings by incorporating the cash deposits that you have with other banks.

 4. Preparing for your child’s milestones and your retirement